-You can have your refund directly deposited to a traditional IRA, Roth IRA, or SEP-IRA, but not a SIMPLE IRA.
+Individual retirement arrangement (IRA).
 You must establish the IRA at a bank or other financial institution before you request direct deposit.
-Make sure your direct deposit will be accepted.
 You must also notify the trustee of your account of the year to which the deposit is to be applied.
-If you do not, the trustee can assume the deposit is for the year during which you are filing your return.
-For example, if you file your 2006 return during 2007 and do not notify the trustee in advance, the trustee can assume the deposit to your IRA is for 2007.
+If you do not, the trustee can assume the deposit is for the year during which you are filing the return.
+For example, if you file your 2006 return during 2007 and do not notify the trustee in advance, the trustee can assume the deposit into your IRA is for 2007.
 If you designate your deposit to be for 2006, you must verify that the deposit was actually made to the account by the due date of the return (without regard to extensions).
-If the deposit is not made to your account by the due date (without regard to extensions), the deposit is not an IRA contribution for 2006.
-In that case, you must file an amended 2006 return and reduce any IRA deduction and any retirement savings contributions credit you claimed.
+If the deposit is not made into your account by the due date (without regard to extensions), the deposit is not an IRA contribution for 2006.
+You must file an amended 2006 return and reduce any IRA deduction and any retirement savings contributions credit you claimed.

 You and your spouse, if filing jointly, each may be able to contribute up to \$4,000 (\$5,000 if age 50 or older at the end of 2006) to a traditional IRA or Roth IRA for 2006.
-You may have to pay a penalty if your contributions exceed these limits.